+Note: For brevity, references to QSFP+, QSFP28 and QSFP56 shall be referred to as QSFP in this document.
+Similarly, references to SFP+, SFP28 and SFP56 shall be referred to as SFP.

 Additional combinations and connector types are permissible as I/O form-factor technologies and thermal capabilities evolve.

-LED Implementations
+Port Numbering and LED Implementations

+The OCP NIC 3.0 I/O bracket shall provide port labeling for user identification.

-LEDs shall be implemented on the OCP NIC 3.0 I/O bracket when there is sufficient space for local indication.
+Additionally, LEDs shall be implemented on the OCP NIC 3.0 I/O bracket when there is sufficient space for local indication.
 LEDs may also be implemented on the card Scan Chain (as defined in Section 3.5.3) for remote link/activity indication on the baseboard.
-These two cases are described below.
+These two cases are described in the sections below.
 In both cases, the actual link rate may be directly queried through the management interface.

 OCP NIC 3.0 Port Naming and Port Numbering

+The naming of all OCP NIC 3.0 external ports shall start from Port 0.
+When viewing the OCP NIC 3.0 card from the I/O side and with the primary side components facing up, Port 0 shall be located on the left hand side.
+The port numbers shall sequentially increase to the right.
+Refer to Figure 35 as an example implementation.

 OCP NIC 3.0 Card LED Configuration

-For low I/O count small form-factor cards without built in light pipes (such as 1x QSFP28, 2x SFP28, or 2x RJ-45), or a large form-factor cards, where additional I/O bracket area is available, the card shall implement on-board link/activity indications in place of the Scan Chain LED stream.
+For low I/O count small form-factor cards without built in light pipes (such as 1x QSFP, 2x SFP, or 2x RJ-45), or a large form-factor cards, where additional I/O bracket area is available, the card shall implement on-board link/activity indications in place of the Scan Chain LED stream.
 The recommended local (on-card) LED implementation uses two physical LEDs (a discrete Link/Activity LED and a bi-colored Speed A/Speed B LED).
 Table 8 describes the OCP NIC 3.0 card LED implementations.

 Table 8: OCP NIC 3.0 Card LED Configuration with Two Physical LEDs per Port